Alpaca84/Multi-Agent-Intelligent-Warehouse/DEPLOYMENT.md

 # Deployment Guide

-Complete deployment guide for the Warehouse Operational Assistant with Docker and Kubernetes (Helm) options.
+Complete deployment guide for the Warehouse Operational Assistant with Docker deployment options.

 ## Table of Contents